 Merit-based scholarships are four year subsidies and include the following:

-Worth approximately $130,000 the Lemmon Family Scholarship is a four year full-tuition scholarship for students enrolling in the pre-health program, renewable with the maintenance of a 3.4 cumulative GPA and satisfactory academic progress.
+For students enrolling in the pre-health program, renewable with the maintenance of a 3.4 cumulative GPA and satisfactory academic progress.

 Students with exceptional ability in music, who are music majors or minors, may receive a grant for their participation.
 Interested students should contact the Department of Music to apply.